-Employment Services are provided onsite by 2.25 Wagner-Peyser Title III FTEs daily during the business hours of 8:30am-5:00pm.
+Employment Services are provided onsite by 2 Wagner-Peyser Title III FTEs daily during the business hours of 8:30am-5:00pm

 Title IV (Rehabilitation Services) - The Illinois Division of Rehabilitation Services (DRS) is located across the street from the One-Stop Center at 300 Maine St., Suite 102.
 Access to DRS services, including intake, eligibility, assessment, and the development of an individualized employment plan, will be offered at the DRS office during regular business hours and by appointment.
-As a .25 FTE core partner, DRS will also have staff available at the One-Stop location at varied times to meet with job seekers and provide support.
-When staff are not onsite, direct linkage can be provided through phone and/or email.
+As a .25 FTE core partner, DRS as direct linkage can be provided through email at Natashia.Myers@illinois.gov or by phone at 217-414-6844 or the office at 217-224-2600 Monday- Friday 8:30am-5:00pm.
 DRS uses a specific referral form when accepting referrals from and making referrals to partner agencies.
-Partners have been made aware of the DRS contact person for referrals and follow-up.
+All referrals should be emailed to Natashia.Myers@illinois.gov.

-Perkins/Post-Secondary Career and Technical Education - The JWCC Career and Technical Education staff provides Perkins and Career Services assistance on-site at the One-Stop Center 2 hours on-site weekly.
-When not on-site at the One-Stop Center, CTE staff are available during business hours by phone from 8:00 a.m. to 5:00 p.m., Monday through Thursday and on Friday from 8:00 a.m. to 12:00 p.m. unless the college is closed.
+Perkins/Post-Secondary Career and Technical Education - The JWCC Career and Technical Education staff provides Perkins and Career Services assistance.
+CTE staff are available during business hours by phone from 8:00 a.m. to 5:00 p.m., Monday through Thursday and on Friday from 8:00 a.m. to 12:00 p.m., unless the college is closed.
 Services provided are for individuals looking for workforce related careers and/or seeking education in a career and technical program at John Wood Community College.
 Once enrolled in a career and technical education program, Perkins Student Support Services are available to students who are academically or economically disadvantaged.
-Support Services may include: Textbook Loans, Bus Passes, Mileage Assistance, Equipment Loans, Provision of Required Supplies, Tutoring, and Referral Services.
+Support Services may include Textbook Loans, Bus Passes, Mileage Assistance, Equipment Loans, Provision of Required Supplies, Tutoring, and Referral Services.

 Contact Information:

-Career and Technical Education - CS
+Career and Technical Education - CS 217.641.4956

-217.641.4974